Khloe Kardashian Likes Tweet Suggesting That Jordyn Woods Slept With Tristan Thompson

 “Kim is adamant about cutting her out.
 The whole family wants nothing to do with Jordyn,” the insider dished.

-And last week after news of the scandal broke, Kim seemingly mocked Woods on her Instagram stories, telling her to “find your own man.”
-She has also unfollowed her on Instagram as have sisters Khloe and Kourntey.
-Right now, Kylie Jenner and Kendall Jenner are the only family members who follow the now-disgraced model on Instagram.
+Last week — after news of the scandal broke — Kim seemingly mocked Woods on her Instagram Stories, telling her to “find your own man.”
+She has also unfollowed her on Instagram, as have sisters Khloe and Kourtney.
+Right now, Kylie Jenner and Kendall Jenner are the only family members who follow the embattled model on Instagram.

-Woods is set to break her silence on the scandal this coming Friday on Red Table Talk and the entire Kardashian clan is reportedly not too happy with Woods over her appearance on the show.
+Woods is set to break her silence on the scandal this coming Friday on Red Table Talk, and the entire Kardashian clan is reportedly not too happy with Woods over her appearance on the show.
 Once the famous family caught wind that Jordyn would, in fact, break her silence, they freaked out.

 The Kardashians reportedly had no idea that Woods would actually talk about the scandal, especially not so soon.
 An insider shared that the whole family was totally taken aback by this.
 It will be interesting to see what Jordyn has to say about the whole thing.